A Message from the BHCSC Webmaster

 Even if you don't want to train your dog for any of these AKC events you can still be involved with the BHCSC.
 We are always in need of helpers at our shows and other events.
 Having a dog that's participating in the event isn't necessary for you to offer to help.
 In fact by lending a hand you would be allowing those who are entered the opportunity to concentrate more on their dogs.
 It would be a great way for you to support our club and basset hounds.

 Our wonderful breed as we know them today has been around for well over 150 years.
-Some forms of bassets have been around as early as the 1500s.
+Some forms of bassets were around as early as the 1500s.
 It's part of our responsibility to continue our support for them for the future.
 If you are interested in joining our club or becoming more active in the club please don't hesitate to let me know.
 I welcome your comments as well.

 I certainly wish you and your bassets the best.
 May you continue enjoying this wonderful breed of dogs.
 Please give them some hugs and kisses from me.
 I hope to see you at our BHCSC events.

 On a more personal note some of you may be wondering how someone like me got involved with basset hounds.
-I've included a page that explains how Pam and I started out in the breed (LINK).
+I've included a page that explains how Pam and I started out in the breed ().

 Don with Caicos at the 2014 BHCSC Specialty.